DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/virtual-scrolling.md

 You can change the virtual table's height using the `height` property.

-The following example demonstrates the basic Grid with virtual scrolling:
+The following example demonstrates a basic Grid with virtual scrolling:

 .embedded-demo({ "path": "grid-virtual-scrolling/row-virtualization", "showThemeSelector": true })